kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Disable Droid is used to free the Captured Jedi during the Malak fight at the end of the game.
 This denies them to Malak, meaning you only have to kill him twice.
 It also fills up your Force Points as well, though not your health.
 - Affect Mind is used only to avoid landing fees on Manaan, Tatooine, and Kashyyyk.
 This lets us afford 2 extra Life Support Packs, plus we don't really need the extra Force Power for anything else.
 - The Auto-Level granted powers Stun and Stasis aren't used by MC, but will be used by Bastila and Jolee...

+### Experience Thresholds

+There are three important XP thresholds in this run:
+- 36000 XP: Reaching Level 9 before the fight with Uthar and Yuthura in the Tomb of Naga Sadow
+- 55000 XP: Reaching Level 11 before the fight with Bastila on Star Forge
+- 55250-55430 XP: Bastila and Jolee reaching Level 10 (and Stasis) before the final fight with Darth Malak

+The minimum XP for the run misses all of these thresholds, so we bring Juhani and Zaalbar to Hrakert Station with us so that they and the insane Selkath can get extra kills while we run through the station collecting underwater gear.
+The most extra experience needed to hit all three thresholds is 3,450 XP, which generally requires Juhani and Zaalbar to kill all three patrol droids in the first long hallway, and at least a couple insane Selkath to die from either each other or the droids.
+There are a couple ways to check how your XP looks, and a couple backups if you're likely to fall short.

+**Checks:**
+- While leaving Hrakert Station, hover your mouse over your character portrait.
+This pops up a tool-tip showing your character stats, including how much XP is needed to reach the next level.
+This updates in real time, so you can see exactly where you are when you leave.
+If you are at 900 XP left until level 8 or less before leaving the station, you'll hit all three thresholds without issue.
+- If you find that method of checking awkward, the timing of level 9 provides a convenient way to check as well.
+If you hit level 9 after your first conversation with Uthar, then you are guaranteed to hit level 11 correctly.
+This does not necessarily guarantee the final threshold, however.
+There is a small range of XP where you can hit level 11 but Bastila and Jolee will not hit level 10.

+**Backups:**
+- The first backup is to try to kill an extra enemy or two on Korriban (shyracks), Leviathan (Sith Soldiers), Kashyyyk (Katarn or Kinrath), or Lehon (not many good options).
+Depending on the enemy you pick and how quickly they die, this can be the fastest way to make up extra experience.
+- The second backup is to kill Bastila on the Star Forge.
+This has the benefit of you knowing for sure whether or not you hit level 11, as well as giving a lot of experience (1350 XP for challenge rating 18 at level 10), almost always ensuring you hit your last two thresholds.
+But this backup requires a longer conversation and a tougher fight than some random monster somewhere, so it may be slightly slower.

 ## Equipment Plan